Skip to main content

 Pre-renovation photo of South Shore Shopping Center in Alameda, California, showing dated architecture and shaded storefronts.

-Field Paoli, the redevelopment architectural firm charged with updating the center, also did Palo Alto's tony Stanford Shopping Center.
+Field Paoli, the redevelopment architectural firm charged with updating the center, also did Palo Alto's Stanford Shopping Center.
 The new center had tasteful building materials, superb landscaping, and unusual mall art that complemented the contemporary styling of the mall.

 Modern fountain surrounded by palm trees and retail stores at South Shore Center in Alameda after 2007 remodel.